-Learning outside of the classroom plays a pivotal role in further curriculum enrichment, be it within our own grounds or visiting places of interest in the local area and beyond.
-Class trips to museums, galleries, castles, coastlines and residential venues are regular events in the school calendar as are workshops run in school by outside speakers.
+Learning outside the classroom plays a pivotal role in further curriculum enrichment, be it within our own grounds or visiting places of interest in the local area and beyond.
+Class trips to museums, galleries, castles, coastlines and residential venues are regular events in the School calendar as are workshops run in School by outside speakers.
 Pupils participate in a whole range of local school events from chess tournaments to the Sevenoaks Music Festival.

 Pupils can develop their talents further choosing from an extensive list of co-curricular activities at lunch time and after school as part of our ‘SAIL’ programme.

-Co- curricular activities provide scope for accomplishment and a sense of achievement which feed the growth of self-confidence.
-The programme provides opportunities for girls to make new friends and promotes the development of team work and leadership skills.
+Co-curricular activities provide scope for accomplishment and a sense of achievement which feed the growth of self-confidence.
+The programme provides opportunities for pupils to make new friends and promotes the development of team work and leadership skills.

 Clubs and activities

-Some clubs take place at lunchtime and others before or after school.
-We recommend that at the start of Pre-Prep pupils do not undertake more than one School club to start with.
-Throughout the year, there are opportunities to take advantage of the facilities at the Senior school and pupils are usually transferred by school minibus for these clubs.
+Some clubs take place at lunchtime and others before or after School.
+We recommend that the very young children do not undertake more than one School club to start with.
+Throughout the year, there are opportunities to take advantage of the facilities at the Senior School and pupils are usually transferred by school minibus for these clubs.

 Some co-curricular activities, which are taught by external expert coaches, are offered as ‘paid for’ extras.
-For these activities, parents need to give half a term’s notice of cancellation in writing on or before the first day of a new term, to the Headmistress, Miss Ferro.
+For these activities, parents need to give half a term’s notice of cancellation in writing on or before the first day of a new term, to the Headmistress.